leeyuejia/GA_seif2020/unit_1/w03d2/student_labs/1_object-ception_lab.md

 The following data structure, `solarSystem`, is a common data structure: an **array** of **objects**.
 You will see this particular data structure more and more as you venture into JSON and servers.
 This one is an **array** of **objects** which also contains **arrays**.

 Note that the objects do not have names.
-They are just anynmous objects listed in an array.
+They are just anonymous objects listed in an array.

 Given the following data structure of arrays and objects: